 What are the common guard breeds?

-After you read these things, if you are no longer interested in vizslas, many other dog breeds are considered as guard dogs.
+After you read these things, if you are no longer interested in vizslas, many other dog breeds are considered to guard dogs.

 Here are the top 15 guard dogs,